TritonDataCenter/node-zutil/README.md

 # Reference

+## `getzoneid()

 ## `getzonestate(zonename)`

 Gets the zone state string (e.g. "running", "configured") for the given `zonename` string.
 Throws an `Error` on any failure.

-Parameters:
+If you are in a non-global zone, you may only get a successful result for the current zone.
+Other zones will appear to not exist.

+At the time of writing the possible zone state strings in illumos are the [`ZONE_STATE_STR_...` vars defined here](https://github.com/joyent/illumos-joyent/blob/ab6a47af7ee9daefa937f7e8ca0531e68d003686/usr/src/lib/libzonecfg/common/zonecfg_impl.h#L48-L55) plus `"unknown"`.

+As stated above, "libzonecfg" is undocumented.
+This function name is made up.
+It combines the C `zone_get_state` and `zone_state_str` functions.

+#### Parameters

 - `zonename` - String zone name.
 Typically on SmartOS this is 'global' or a UUID.

-At the time of writing the possible zone state strings in illumos are the [`ZONE_STATE_STR_...` vars defined here](https://github.com/joyent/illumos-joyent/blob/ab6a47af7ee9daefa937f7e8ca0531e68d003686/usr/src/lib/libzonecfg/common/zonecfg_impl.h#L48-L55) plus `"unknown"`.

-If you are in a non-global zone, you may only get a successful result for the current zone.
-Other zones will appear to not exist.

-Examples:
+#### Examples

 ```
 > zutil.getzonestate('5d4f7599-a991-6b35-dd44-d91936957a6b')